1: Lost and Found

 6: You Have Twenty Seconds To Comply

 Looking at technology as force, deployed by militaries, governments, terrorists, hackers, and scammers.
-To include: hacking, ransomware and DDoS attacks, predictive policing, authoritarian surveillance, user protection v legitimate security needs, technology in citizen dissent, Lethal Autonomous Weapons Systems, what should we not automate?
+To include: hacking, ransomware and DDoS attacks, predictive policing, authoritarian surveillance, user safety including harassment and user crisis, technology in citizen dissent, Lethal Autonomous Weapons Systems, what should we not automate?

 Ethical ideas introduced: ethics of killing, conscientious objection.